Plan Your Retirement with Confidence

 What is my Full Retirement Age (FRA)?

-Your Full Retirement Age (FRA) is the age at which you are entitled to 100% of your Social Security benefits, known as your Primary Insurance Amount (PIA).
-Your FRA depends on your birth year.
-For anyone born in 1960 or later, the FRA is 67.
-For those born between 1943 and 1959, it is between 66 and 67.
+Your Full Retirement Age (FRA) is the age at which you are entitled to 100% of your earned Social Security benefits (your PIA).
+Your FRA depends entirely on your birth year.
+For anyone born in 1960 or later, the FRA is exactly 67.
+For those born between 1943 and 1959, it scales between 66 and 67.

 How do spousal benefits work?